 Shayleen EagleSpeaker, Member Since 2016

 Shayleen EagleSpeaker is a Wasco member or the Confederated Tribes of Warm Springs.
 Shayleen received her Bachelor of Fine Art degree in Printmaking at the University of Oregon in 2014.
 Her artwork includes printmaking, painting and drawing, and traditional Native American artwork of the Wasco-Wishram and Columbia River Plateau cultures.
 In addition to her artwork, Shayleen is also passionate about Native languages, environmental awareness and community development.
-Shayleen is currently a graduate student at the University of Oregon in the Department of Linguistics Language Teaching Studies program, and is a board member for Tamánwit, a nonprofit that advances economic and educational opportunities for Warm Springs tribal members.
+Shayleen is currently a graduate student at the University of Oregon in the Department of Linguistics Language Teaching Studies program, and is a board member for Tananáwit, a nonprofit that advances economic and educational opportunities for Warm Springs artists and tribal members interested in the arts.